martinkirch/showergel/README.rst

 Connects to a running Liquidsoap_ instance to control its sources while it's playling.

-Inspired from Savonet's Liguidsoap_, but using Python3 and GTK3 (via PyGObject_).
+Inspired from Savonet's Liguidsoap_, but using Python3, GTK3 (via PyGObject_) and Glade_.

 License: GPL_.